Quispamsis

 Quispamsis (/kwɪs.pæm.sɪs/, (Note: The name is traditionally pronounced with a weak stress on any syllable, on the first and the third syllables, or on all syllables; the pronunciation with a strong stress on the second syllable is a recent development and is found mostly in those who have never visited the town.) sometimes shortened to Quispam /kwɪsˈpæm/) is a suburban town located in Kings County, New Brunswick, Canada.
 Located within Saint John's metropolitan area, it borders the town of Rothesay to form the Kennebecasis Valley and is located along the lower Kennebecasis River.
 As of 2021, the population of Quispamsis was 18,768.

 History

-The region was initially inhabited by the Maliseet First Nation, who were members of the Wabanaki Confederacy.
-The name "Quispamsis" was derived from the Maliseet language, signifying "little lake in the woods," possibly referring specifically to the present-day Ritchie Lake.
+The region was initially inhabited by the Wolastoqiyik First Nation, who were members of the Wabanaki Confederacy.
+The name "Quispamsis" was derived from the Wolastoqey language, signifying "little lake in the woods," possibly referring specifically to the present-day Ritchie Lake.
 Around 1783, Acadians, British pre-Loyalists and Loyalists settled in the area, with many individuals receiving land grants along the Kennebecasis and Hammond Rivers.

 In December 1982, Quispamsis' application for town status was accepted by the province; it was New Brunswick's largest village at the time.